Lulkafe/BinaryCalc/README.md

 # Binary Calculator
-A simple calculator for binaries. \
+A simple calculator for binary manipulation. \
-You can directly flip them by clicking and see the result.
+You can directly flip bits by a click and immediately see the result.

 A demo is available [here](https://lulkafe.github.io/BinaryCalc/)